 If the treatment works, you'll stay on it as long as it's working well without side effects.
 If it doesn’t work well or has bad side effects, your doctor will try different treatments.

-You will also need hormone therapy if your cancer is sensitive to (meaning fueled by) the hormone estrogen or progesterone.
+You will also need hormone therapy if your cancer is sensitive to (meaning fueled by) the hormones estrogen or progesterone.
 Some people can take targeted treatments, which are drugs that work directly on the changes within cancer cells.
 These combinations can make chemotherapy work better.

-Sometimes, surgery or radiation can help ease symptoms.
+Sometimes, surgery or radiation can ease symptoms.